0ladayo/simple-denormalization-task-using-dbt/README.md

 ### Data Platform

-Big Query was used as the data platform
+BigQuery was used as the data platform

 ### Using the starter project